-The Campus Safety department also promotes crime prevention and safety awareness by way of its "Did You Know" campaign which utilizes the campus' digital signage displays to highlight the various services provided by the department as well as addressing helpful tips on how to reduce the potential of becoming a victim of certain crimes.
+The Campus Safety department also promotes crime prevention and safety awareness by way of its "Did You Know" campaign which utilizes the campus' digital signage displays and email system to highlight the various services provided by the department as well as address helpful tips on how to reduce the potential of becoming a victim of certain crimes.
 The information is presented in an image format which appears on screen multiple times each day of the week.
 At a minimum, there are twelve images in rotation (one per month).
 Direct advisement of less severe crime, frequency, and manners in which to prevent/preclude becoming a victim (such as petty theft, larceny, etc.) are distributed at the discretion of the Campus Safety department or at the request of HR or Student Affairs by email.
+Additionally, students and employees are encouraged to be responsible for their own security and the security of others.